 File a complaint with the Federal Trade Commission (FTC) at https://www.identitytheft.gov/.
 Click “Get Started.”
-Select “I want to report identity theft.”
-Select “Government Benefits or IDs.”
-The FTC also provides resources for victims of identity theft at https://www.ftccomplaintassistant.gov/#crnt&panel1-1
+And here, you will find resources for victims of identity theft.
+To report identity theft, select “I want to report identity theft.”
+Then, select “Government Benefits or IDs.”

 Check your credit report for any anomalies.
 Visit www.annualcreditreport.com and follow the directions provided to request your free credit report from Equifax, Experian, and TransUnion.

 Do not give out or verify your personal information (e.g., date of birth and social security number) over the phone.
 If someone contacts you asking about your personal information and you are unsure whether it is legitimate, hang up, verify the company’s true phone number and contact the company directly.

 Optional: Consider placing a fraud alert with one of the three credit reporting agencies: Experian, TransUnion or Equifax.
 The fraud alert is free and this only needs to be done once.
 The fraud alert remains on the account for 1 year.
 You can find contact information for the three credit reporting agencies by visiting the following IRS page https://www.irs.gov/identity-theft-fraud-scams/employment-related-identity-theft , and scroll down to the bottom of the page, “Steps you should take…”.
 Please note that this may make it harder to legitimately apply for credit during this period.